-You can vent some of your strongest personal emotions that can't be suppressed.
-You can discover clarity by classifying the jumble of your mind into words.
-If you want to dig deeper into using Bullet Journaling to calm anxiety, you can get my free 5-day email course that will specifically teach you how to do it.
-Of course, there are some disadvantages and possible negative side effects that can come from keeping a diary, such as overwhelming emotions, dragging memories that you would rather leave forgotten, or pushing you into an introspective state that leaves you too focused on your inner experience and neglected from your outer experience.
+Writing can also be an outlet for strong emotions that can't be suppressed.
+Journaling can help you classify the jumble of your mind into words and gain clarity.
+If you want to learn more about using Bullet Journaling to calm anxiety, you can get my free 5-day email course that will specifically teach you how to do it.
+Of course, there are some disadvantages and possible negative side effects that can come from keeping a diary.

-Of course, any time that can be devoted to keeping an effective journal is time well spent, but the best practice is a regular journaling session.
-Keeping a diary allows you to capture these thoughts on paper, process them in a more analytical and non-emotional way, and then respond appropriately to them.
+These include overwhelming emotions, dragging up memories that you would rather leave forgotten, or pushing you into an introspective state that leaves you too focused on your inner experience and neglected from your outer experience.
+The best practice is to have a regular journaling session.
+Keeping a diary allows you to capture thoughts on paper, process them in a more analytical and non-emotional way, and then respond appropriately to them.
 It has even been shown to have an impact on physical well-being; avid journalist and magazine writer Michael Grothaus points out that there are studies that suggest that keeping a diary can strengthen the immune system, lower blood pressure, help you sleep better, and generally keep you healthier (201).

-In fact, when Pennebaker originally envisioned the diary as a mental health exercise, she was inspired by the benefits of therapy, but aware that not everyone has the means or inclination to talk to a professional about their problems.
-While you can write in a journal in many different ways, one of the best-studied techniques is called Expressive Writing.
+Studies have also shown that keeping a diary can reduce the frequency of intrusive depressive thoughts, help college students who are vulnerable to depression, and reduce overall levels of depression in those diagnosed with major depressive disorder.
 If you are looking for some journal prompts to help you become more aware of your emotional responses and how to better manage them, you can download my 30 diary prompts for emotional awareness and self-care.
 Regardless of the event, habit, or disorder you're struggling to overcome, keeping a journal can help you find healing.